neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 BA.2 (0 extra key RBD muts relative to BA.2) was dominant in April, but replaced by BA.2.12.1 (1 extra key RBD mut relative to BA.2 = S:L452Q).
 Variants with 2 extra mutations relative to BA.2 never became dominant because BA.4/5 (3 extra muts) arose and became dominant.
 Variants with 4 extra muts, e.g. BF.7/BA.4.6 (BA.4/5 with extra S:R346T) are now on the verge of becoming dominant but may get overtaken by varies higher level variants.

-### Trend from long branch variants to step wise evolution and recombinantion
+### Trend from long branch variants to step wise evolution and recombination

 There seems to be a change in the main mode of evolution.
 Until recently, novel variants predominantly arose on long branches where intermediates were either not circulating or only at low levels, e.g. Alpha, Beta, Gamma, Delta, Omicrons BA.1/2/4/5, BA.2.75

 Now, the main mode of evolution seems to be stepwise addition of receptor binding domain mutations.
 This has been observed now in both BA.2.75 (e.g. BA.2.75.2, BN.1, BM.1.1.1) and within BA.4/5 (BA.4.6, BF.7, BQ.1(.1), ...).

-Interestingly, XBB is the first recombinant with a signficant growth advantage, becoming regionally dominant, that has arisen from known parents.
-While various Omicron lineages likely involved some degree of recombination, this recombination could have occured during the long branch phase, before the parents (donors) were in broad circulation.
+Interestingly, XBB is the first recombinant with a significant growth advantage, becoming regionally dominant, that has arisen from known parents.
+While various Omicron lineages likely involved some degree of recombination, this recombination could have occurred during the long branch phase, before the parents (donors) were in broad circulation.

 It will be interesting to see if this trend continues, where stepwise evolution is the main mode, together with recombination between various step-wise evolved lineages.